tkant/datum/README.md

 ## Ember.js support

 Datum comes with support for Ember.js based applications.
-Support for the `Ember.RESTAdapter` is included and support for the `Ember.ActiveModelAdapter` is in the works to allow your development based application to run in an almost like for like scenario as your production environment with no need to switch between adapters based on the environment.
+Support for the Ember `DS.RESTAdapter` is included and support for the Ember `DS.ActiveModelAdapter` is in the works to allow your development based application to run in an almost like for like scenario as your production environment with no need to switch between adapters based on the environment.

-To use the Ember.RESTAdapter run the Datum binary with the `--ember rest` flag or `-e rest` for short.
+To use the Emer `DS.RESTAdapter` run the Datum binary with the `--ember rest` flag or `-e rest` for short.

     $ datum --ember rest